Noisy quantum state redistribution with promise and the Alpha-bit: Acknowledgement

 \section{Acknowledgement}

 We thank Patrick Hayden and Geoffrey Penington for their helpful discussions on the Alpha-bit capacity.
-A. A. and R. J. are supported by the Singapore Ministry of Education and the National Research Foundation, also through the Tier 3 Grant “Random numbers from quantum processes” MOE2012-T3-1-009.
+This work was done when A. A. was with the Centre for Quantum Technologies (CQT), Singapore.
+Research at CQT is supported by the Singapore Ministry of Education and the National Research Foundation also through the Tier 3 Grant ``Random numbers from quantum processes'' MOE2012-T3-1-009.
+RJ is also supported by the ``NRF2017-NRF-ANR004 VanQuTe'' grant and by the ``VAJRA Faculty Scheme'' of the Science and Engineering Board (SERB), Department of Science and Technology (DST), Government of India.
 M.-H. H. is supported in part by an ARC Future Fellowship under Grant FT140100574 and in part by U.S. the Army Research Office for Basic Scientific Research under Grant W911NF-17-1-0401.